Siddharth-Boora/spotify-project/README.md

 I am a 13 year old coder who just finished a javascript html & css course on youtube.
 I am practicing my skills by making a 1 to 1 replica of the spotify homepage using html, css, & javascript.
+(CURRENTLY ONLY LOADS CORRECTLY ON 1920x1080) (I WILL BE FIXING SOON)